Erasmus+ teaching staff mobility

 Regarding the fields “Overall objectives of the mobility”, “Added value of the mobility”, “Content of the teaching programme” and “Expected outcomes and impact” in the application form, it is sufficient to provide a brief description of the planned mobility (a few sentences in each field is enough).

-Funding comprises an amount based on the duration of the stay (daily subsistence allowance) and a travel allowance based on the distance between the home university and the host university according to the EU Commission’s distance calculation.
-You can also receive compensation for travelling days to and from the host university.
+Funding comprises an amount based on the duration of the stay (daily subsistence allowance) and a travel allowance based on the distance between the home university and the receiving institution according to the EU Commission’s distance calculation.
+You can also receive compensation for travelling days to and from the destination.

+The two parts form together the grant that will be transferred to the department upon return from the mobility.
 The grant from the Erasmus programme is not intended to cover all the costs for the trip.
 It is important that you come to an agreement with your division manager/head of department about how you will cover the costs of the exchange that may exceed the scholarship amount.
+In the case not all funding is used, it will be kept by the department.

 Link to EU Distance Calculator – distance calculation to destination